 Historically, a mastectomy for breast cancer included an axillary lymph node dissection (removal of many of the axillary lymph nodes).
 Over the last decade, the approach has changed slightly in that many women can undergo a sentinel lymph node biopsy (removal of the first few lymph nodes draining the tissue of the breast) rather than an axillary lymph node dissection.
 The nomenclature is such that a modified radical and a radical mastectomy include an axillary lymph node dissection as part of the overall procedure.
 With the adoption of sentinel lymph node biopsy in the treatment of early breast cancer, the nomenclature for mastectomy has also changed.
 Depending on the characteristics of the tumor, the breast, and the patient, the surgeon may choose one of the following types of mastectomies:

-Simple or total mastectomy: The surgeon removes the entire breast tissue but does not remove the muscle tissue under the breast.
+- Simple or total mastectomy: The surgeon removes the entire breast tissue but does not remove the fascia or lining of the muscle or the muscle tissue under the breast.
 This mastectomy can be combined with a sentinel lymph node biopsy in any case of an early invasive cancer and in some cases of ductal carcinoma in-situ when a mastectomy is chosen as the treatment option.
 Any of these can also be combined with an axillary lymph node dissection (which by convention turns the total mastectomy into a "modified radical mastectomy").
 There are several subtypes of simple or total mastectomy depending on how much skin is removed.

-Nipple-sparing: The surgeon makes an incision around the nipple but leaves the areola intact.
+- Nipple-sparing: The surgeon makes an incision around the nipple but leaves the areola intact.
 Again, in order to remove all of the breast tissue, the incision will need to be bigger than what is achieved with removal of the nipple.
-This is often an
+This is often an S-shaped incision.

 In general, if leaving the skin of the areola and or nipple, some surgeons recommend that the woman have a tumor that is less than 2 centimeters in size and that is more than 2 centimeters away from the nipple.
 The skin-sparing mastectomies are ideal for patients undergoing prophylactic mastectomy.
 The skin-sparing, nipple-sparing, and total skin-sparing mastectomies are generally done in combination with immediate breast reconstruction.
 The benefit of these procedures is that more of the breast skin envelope is preserved to make it easier to recreate the breast.
 No randomized trial has been undertaken to evaluate if there is an increased risk of local (in the breast skin or on the muscle) recurrence with the skin-sparing techniques.
 Most surgeons estimate that preserving more skin increases the risk of local recurrence of the tumor by 1% or 2 % over 20 years (from 3%-5% for traditional to 5%-7% for skin-sparing).